You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 Important!

-The Fee is triggered at the time of credit card capture for a transaction.
+When to trigger the fee? | Capture | The fee is triggered at the time of credit card capture for a transaction. |

-Important: When setting up a surcharge, do not exceed 3% to adhere with all credit card brand regulations.
+Amount | 3% | Important: When setting up a surcharge, do not exceed 3% to adhere with all credit card brand regulations. |

-We recommend using today’s date as the Fee Start Date to make the Fee effective immediately.
+Fee start date | {yourStartDate} | We recommend using today’s date as the start date to make the fee effective immediately. |

-Important: This is required when setting up a surcharge as credit cards are the only payment method that allow surcharging.
+Conditional Rule | Payment Card Type is | Credit Important: This is required when setting up a surcharge because credit cards are the only payment method that allow surcharging. |

 Transaction Fees